Products of manifolds with fibered corners: Relation to other theories

 Many body compactifications of vector spaces go back at least to \cite{Vasy}, and have been discussed more recently in \cite{Kmb,AMN}.
 Using notation from \cite{Kmb}, recall that given a finite dimensional vector space $V$ and a \emph{linear system} $\cS_V$, meaning a finite set of subspaces of $V$ which is closed under intersection and contains $\set 0$ and $V$, the \emph{many body compactification} $\mb V$ of $V$ is the manifold with corners

 given by the blow-up in the radial compactification $\ol V$ of the boundaries of the subspaces in $\cS_V$, taken in order of size.
 The boundary hypersurfaces of $\mb V$ are indexed by the subspaces in $\cS_V$, ordered by containment; in fact $\Mtot(\mb V) \cong \cS_V$ as ordered sets, with the interior indexed by $\set 0$.
-In addition, $\mb V$ has a natrual interior minimal fibered corners structure, with trivial boundary fibrations consisting of products
+In addition, $\mb V$ has a natural interior minimal fibered corners structure, with fibrations consisting of products